RealRebelAI/Rebels_w3a8_Loader/README.md

 a simpler loader node to house the new format w3a8 im working on.

-must be on pr update (merged so you can nust update to latest comfy if you want):
+must be on pr update (merged so you can just update to latest comfy if you want):

 https://github.com/Comfy-Org/comfy-kitchen/pull/90